CrookedPoe/c9bot/README.md

 ### c9>addquote [quote]
 I'm intending for this to be a fun interactive way to add functionality.
 Users would be able to add quotes to a list that c9bot will randomly choose from and send at a random time on a random day.

-### c9>8ball or c9>8b
-The obligatory magic 8-ball functionality that every good robot has.